progmaticltd/homebox/README.md

 - Unobtrusive: Most of the packages are coming from the official Debian repository.
 The final result is what you could have installed manually.
 - Standard compliant: The system generates and publish automaticall your DKIM, SPF and DMARC records.
 It is actually using the excellent [Gandi](https://gandi.net) DNS provider!
-- Secure: I am focusing on security, and take packages from official and maintained repositories.
-No *git clone* or manual download here, everything with apt.
+- Secure: We are focusing on security, and take packages from official and maintained repositories.
+No *git clone* or manual download here, everything should be done with apt.
 - Robust: the DNS records update script is very safe.
 You can run it in test mode, with the new zone version created, but not activated, with automatic rollback.
 - Extensible: By using LDAP for user authentications, you can use other software, like nextcloud, gitlab or even an OpenVPN server, with one central authentication system.
 - Automatic: Most tasks are automated.
 Even the external IP address detection and DNS update process.
 In theory, you could use this with a dynamic IP address.